The 9+ Best Recommended Books for Consultants

 Yes, another book involving McKinsey.

-The title is pretty much self explanatory, this book is a great starting point to nail the dreaded case interview from big consulting firms.
+The title is pretty much self explanatory, this book is a great starting point to nail the dreaded case interview from big consulting firms and it might help you.

 Cheng provides very useful information on what to expect from the interviewers, how to make them happy and the main mistakes to avoid.